Little Nicky

-Little Nicky is a 2000 American fantasy comedy film directed by Steven Brill, written by Brill, Adam Sandler, and Tim Herlihy, and starring Sandler in the title role, Patricia Arquette, Harvey Keitel, Rhys Ifans, Tommy "Tiny" Lister Jr., and Rodney Dangerfield.
+Little Nicky is a 2000 American dark fantasy comedy film directed by Steven Brill, written by Tim Herlihy, Adam Sandler, and Brill, and starring Sandler in the title role, Patricia Arquette, Harvey Keitel, Tommy "Tiny" Lister Jr., Rhys Ifans, and Rodney Dangerfield with supporting roles by Allen Covert, Kevin Nealon, Jon Lovitz, Michael McKean, and Quentin Tarantino.
 The film depicts the son of Satan and an angel who is tasked with returning his two brothers to Hell and preventing them from destroying the boundary between good and evil on Earth.

-The film received negative reviews from critics and was a box office bomb, grossing $58.3 million against an $80–85 million budget.
+The film received negative reviews from critics and was a box office bomb, grossing $58 million against an $80–85 million budget.

 Plot

-With his 10,000 year reign coming to an end and after torturing Adolf Hitler by shoving a pineapple up his rump, Satan must decide which of his three sons will succeed him as ruler of Hell.
-Adrian is the most devious, Cassius is the cruelest, and Nicky is the kindest.
-Adrian and Cassius claim that Nicky's mother is a goat and torment him by controlling his body with their minds.
+With his 10,000-year reign coming to an end, Satan must decide which of his three sons will succeed him as ruler of Hell.
+Adrian is the most devious, Cassius is the cruelest and Nicky is the kindest.
 Nicky has had a speech impediment and a disfigured jaw since Cassius hit him in the face with a shovel.
 Satan assembles his sons to tell them that as they are not yet ready to succeed him, he will continue ruling Hell.

 Angered by this decision, Adrian and Cassius travel to Earth to create a new Hell by possessing religious and political leaders in New York City.
 As they leave, they freeze the entrance to Hell, preventing more evil souls from entering and causing Satan to begin to disintegrate.
 Stanley the Gatekeeper informs Satan of this and Satan punishes him by growing breasts on his head and giving him to his father Lucifer.
-To stop Adrian and Cassius, he sends Nicky to Earth with a silver flask that traps whoever drinks from it inside.
+Now too weak to stop Adrian and Cassius, he sends Nicky to Earth with a silver flask that traps whoever drinks from it inside.

-Nicky has difficulty surviving on Earth and he is killed several times, landing in Hell and returning to New York each time.
-While learning how to eat and sleep, he meets a possessed, talking bulldog named Mr. Beefy, rents an apartment with an actor named Todd, and falls in love with a design student named Valerie Veran.
-Nicky encounters Adrian, but fails to capture him and scares Valerie away.
+Nicky has difficulty surviving on Earth and is killed several times, landing in Hell and returning to New York each time.
+While learning how to eat and sleep, he meets a possessed talking bulldog named Mr. Beefy, rents an apartment with an actor named Todd and falls in love with a design student named Valerie.
+Nicky encounters Adrian but fails to capture him and scares Valerie away.
 Nicky then observes Cassius on television possessing the referee of a Harlem Globetrotters game.
 Nicky arrives at the game and successfully tricks Cassius into the flask.
 Satanist metalheads John and Peter swear loyalty to Nicky.
-That evening, Nicky apologizes to Valerie and they reconcile.
+That evening, Nicky apologizes to Valerie and they begin a relationship after he reveals who he is and why he's on Earth.